chokyzhou/beatmap_queue_PaChong/README.md

-# beatmap_queue_PaChong
+# Modding Queue Update for nobreakfast
-The script gives nobreakfast modding queue update.
+Check regularly if nobrekfast has posted anything new.